A Stable Fire, 1898

 By a JUROR: As a rule he carried tobacco and matches in his pocket.
 He never saw the deceased smoke in the shed.
 He was always particularly careful in it, seeing that it was constructed of wood

-Rogers had passed on items of clothing to Charles and Rogers was able to identify these.
+Rogers had passed on items of clothing to Charles and Rogers was able to identify fragments of his clothes which were found near the body.
 He had noticed that during the evening Charles had taken the candle out of the lamp because the lamp glasses were black.
 The lamp was not found after the fire.

 Charles’ charred remains were wrapped in a sheet and taken to the Black Horse Inn.